The Gift of Time

 “I probably couldn’t draw the number one without help!” he joked.

 That help comes in the form of paint-by-numbers, which guides each stroke and takes 80 to 100 hours per picture.

 Recently, after dedicating dozens of hours to the tedious task, Walter donated one of those paintings to UH Portage.
 It hangs in Brigid’s office.

-“When I look at Walter’s painting I feel grateful,” Brigid said.
+“When I look at Walter’s painting I feel grateful,” Brigid says.
 “Walter is about the age my Dad would be.
 Walter’s quality medical care is part of the reason he’s here spending this time with his family, enjoying life.
 That makes me proud to be a nurse.”